Chance, logic, genius, and zeitgeist perspectives are integrated into a theory of creativity in science.

 Quantità: 1 disponibili

 Hardcover.
 Condizione: new.
 Hardcover.
 Psychologists, sociologists, philosophers, historians - and even scientists themselves - have often tried to decipher the basis for creativity in science.
 Some have attributed creativity to a special logic, the so-called scientific method, whereas others have pointed to the inspirations of genius or to the inevitable workings of the zeitgeist.
 Finally, some have viewed scientific breakthroughs as the product of chance, as witnessed in the numerous episodes of serendipity.
 Too often these four alternative interpretations are seen as mutually exclusive.
 Yet the central thesis of this book is that the chance, logic, genius, and zeitgeist perspectives can be integrated into a single coherent theory of creativity in science.
 But for this integration to succeed, change must be elevated to the status of primary cause.
 Logic, genius and the zeitgeist still have significant roles to play but mainly operate insofar as they enhance, or constrain the operation of a chance combinatorial process.
 Where do major scientific breakthroughs come from?
 Do they arise from the logic of the scientific method or do they result from flashes of genius?
 This book provides an answer not by choosing one explanation and ignoring the others, but rather by unifying all four perspectives into a single theory.
-Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Codice articolo 9780521835794

 Quantità: 1 disponibili